-It’s not only the low-lying Small Island Developing Nations in the Pacific that are experiencing the impacts of climate change but also in the Chesapeake Bay, the largest estuary system in the Mid-Atlantic region of the United States.
+It’s not only the low-lying Small Island Developing Nations in the Pacific that are experiencing the impacts of climate change but also the Chesapeake Bay, the most extensive estuary system in the Mid-Atlantic region of the United States.

-An article on the NY Times says that the Chesapeake Bay is at the ‘front-row view of the sea’s rapid advance.’
+An article in the NY Times says that the Chesapeake Bay is at the ‘front-row view of the sea’s rapid advance.’

-The Blackwater National Wildlife Refuge, located on Maryland’s eastern shore has lost 3,000 acres of forest and agricultural land between 1938 and 2006, and more than 5000 acres of marsh became open water where Dr Gedan conducted her research.
-Another Biologist, Matt Whitbeck who also works in the refuge found out in 2012 that the marsh was not disappearing rather it was ‘migrating’ and some of the 3,000 acres of forest that the refuge lost were transformed into the saltwater marsh, the article adds ( Manoff, M. V., 2019 ).
+The Blackwater National Wildlife Refuge, located on Maryland’s eastern shore, lost 3,000 acres of forest and agricultural land between 1938 and 2006.
+More than 5000 acres of marsh became open water where Dr Gedan conducted her research.
+Another Biologist, Matt Whitbeck, who also works in the refuge, found out in 2012 that the marsh was not disappearing.
+Instead, the article adds that it was ‘migrating’, and some of the 3,000 acres of forest the refuge lost were transformed into the saltwater marsh ( Manoff, M. V., 2019 ).

-According to the NY Times article, the Gulf stream is slowing down as Greenland’s melting water inhibits its flow.
-This piles-up the water in the East Coast causing a local elevation of sea-levels.
+According to the NY Times article, the Gulf stream slows down as Greenland’s melting water inhibits its flow.
+This piles up the water on the East Coast, causing a local elevation of sea levels.

-This rapid sea-level rise in the of the East Coast is a “window into the future for the rest of the world, Dr. Gedan says ( Manoff, M. V., 2019 ).
+This rapid sea-level rise on the East Coast is a “window into the future for the rest of the world, Dr. Gedan says ( Manoff, M. V., 2019 ).

 Effects of Sea-level rise according to Manoff’s article:

-- In Dorchester County, it is killing loblolly pines the most salt-resistant tree, compared to oak and other sensitive hardwood.
+- In Dorchester County, the sea level rise is killing loblolly pines, the most salt-resistant tree, compared to oak and other sensitive hardwood.

-- The rapid rise of sea-levels and increase of drought events has both increased seawater intrusion to new places, gradually killing trees, and creating ghost forests.
+- The rapid rise of sea levels and increased drought events have both increased seawater intrusion to new places, gradually killing trees and creating ghost forests.

-- The 5-millimetre rise in sea levels translates into saltwater inland intrusion at 15 feet per year says Gedan.
+- The 5-millimetre sea level rise translates into saltwater inland intrusion at 15 feet per year, says Gedan.

-When the saltwater seeps into the soil before sea-level rise becomes obvious and killing sensitive plants far from the shore this phenomenon is known to the residents as the “invisible flood.”
+When the saltwater seeps into the soil before sea-level rise becomes obvious and kills sensitive plants far from the shore, this phenomenon is known to the residents as the “invisible flood.”

-The people living in the area have recognized this and they will eventually have to leave but for the time being, intended to stay.
+The people living in the area have recognized this, and they will eventually have to leave but, for the time being, intending to stay.

-The reason for this sinking of land is a large-scale pattern of the response to the last ice age between 20 and 95 thousand years when the Laurentide Ice Sheet that covered most of northern North America, ‘levered the land upwards’, according to the researchers of the study.
+The reason for this land sinking is a large-scale response to the last ice age between 20 and 95 thousand years when the Laurentide Ice Sheet that covered most of northern North America ‘levered the land upwards’, according to the researchers of the study.
 Huybers says, “Now, thousands of years after the ice is gone, the mid-Atlantic crust is still subsiding”.

-What this means is a greater rates sea-level rise along the mid-Atlantic because of the ‘effects of the natural subsidence of the land and human-caused in sea level’ and that ‘we need to prepare’ for this.
+This means a greater rate of sea-level rise along the mid-Atlantic because of the ‘effects of the natural subsidence of the land and human-caused in sea level’ and that ‘we need to prepare for this.